"100% of Arts and Science Peer Mentors would recommend the Arts and Science Peer Mentor Program to a sibling or friend."

 March 1 - 12 | First round status letters emailed to applicants.
 Applicants who pass the first round will be invited for an in-person interview with our LC staff.
 (Returning Peer Mentors will be sent acceptance letters but will not be required to interview).

 March 15 -19 | Peer Mentor Interviews Those students that are accepted for interviews will be contacted via email and sign up for a specific time slot for remote interviews during these dates.
 These will be group interviews with 6 Peer Mentors interviewed in each session.

 Early April | Final status emailed to interviewees.

 Big Paw Little Paw - by mid-July Peer Mentors will be informed of the contact information for the first year students in their LC groups.
 Peer Mentors will send a welcome email to their LC students and be the point of contact for these first year students prior to meeting them at Orientation.
-More specific training for Big Paw Little Paw will be given in the May training.
+More specific training for Big Paw Little Paw will be given during the peer mentor training.